RadiusNetworks/proximitykit-documentation/docs/ios/getting-started.md

 The value of this key will be displayed to the user under Settings in the "App explanation".
 You will want to populate this string a short explanation why the user would want to allow sharing of their current location and proximity to beacons.

 An example explanation for a resturant app might be: "This app will use your location information to notify you about and access services avaliable in the resturant"

+## Add Bluetooth Peripheral Usage String to Info.plist

+Starting in iOS 10, all apps need to include the "Privacy - Bluetooth Peripheral Usage Description" in `Info.plist`.
+Add the key `NSBluetoothPeripheralUsageDescription` with a message appropriate to your app.
+This is needed for Proximity Kit to detect Bluetooth beacons.

 ## Link to SQLite